-Pineapple ukuleles certainly have a traditional Hawaiian exotic taste, but will this unique looking instrument be to your taste?
-If you want to find out more about the flavor of this sweet sounding instrument keep on reading.
+Pineapple ukuleles certainly have a traditional Hawaiian exotic flavor, but will this unique looking instrument be to your taste?
+If you want to find out more this sweet sounding instrument keep on reading.

 Features of the Pineapple Ukulele

 So, how is the taste of this exotic fruit?
 We’ll dissect every aspect of this instrument ahead, but first let’s take a glimpse of some of the features this fruity shaped beauty has to offer:

 - Unique Design, for those who want a more exotic look out of their Hawaiian instrument.
 You can even choose to have a pineapple paint job to it.